junkbeetle27-web/cloud-homelab/README.md

 |`Admins`   |AdministratorAccess|Console access for managing AWS resources|
 |`CLI-Users`|AdministratorAccess|Programmatic access via AWS CLI          |

+Note: For a production environment, CLI-Users would follow least-privilege principles with scoped permissions rather than full AdministratorAccess.

 ### Design Decisions

 - **Groups over direct policy attachment** – Policies are attached to groups, not individual users.
 This makes permission management scalable as the environment grows.